 Video Rotator for Mac: How to Rotate Videos in Mac

 Have you ever recorded video with your iPhone, Sony or camcorder only to find that the video is rotated 90 degrees or 180 degrees when you play it back on your Mac?
 Do you think it's a bother that it is not easy to roate video?
-Fortunately, there's an excellent solution - Filmroa for Mac.
-This simple video rotator for Mac lets you rotate MP4, FLV, AVI, VOB, TS, TRP, M2TS, MTS, TP, DAT, WMV and MKV videos horizontally or vertically with ease.
-In the end, you also can learn how to rotate video with QuickTime easily.
+Fortunately, there's an excellent solution - Filmora9 for Mac (Latest Filmora version 9).
+This simple video rotator for Mac lets you rotate MP4, MOV, FLV, AVI, VOB, TS, TRP, M2TS, MTS, TP, DAT, WMV and MKV videos horizontally or vertically with ease.
+In the end, you also can learn how to rotate video with built-in QuickTime easily.

-Part 1: How to Rotate Videos on Mac with Filmora
+Part 1: How to Rotate Videos on Mac with Filmora9 for Mac

 1. Add the video you want to rotate